-That would put enormous pressure on the cartilage…until it all decided to crumble, piece by piece, until it finally disappeared altogether.
+That would put enormous pressure on the cartilage…until it all decided to crumble, piece by piece, and then finally disappear altogether.

 > > This little yarn, though, deals with my experience when I underwent an MRI procedure to see what was going on with the neck my Grandpa left for me.

 While I had never before had an MRI taken, I was pretty familiar with the process.

 Lie down on this flat surface that will slide you, head first, into this dungeon of doom!
 Well, not exactly, but it was a large cylinder, lying horizontally.
 I heard all the horror stories of the loud banging sound it makes when the machine is taking its images of the appropriate part of your body.
 And if you’re claustrophobic, there could be some issues.